Best Over-ear Headphones for Studio 2026

 Open-back or closed-back for mixing?

-What impedance can my interface drive?
+What impedance can my audio interface drive?

 Related Comparisons